Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications

-\textit{Coupled effects and phenomena, anisotropy, and auxeticity in biosystems:} Many biological tissues display features that are dependent on direction, making the appropriate representation of anisotropy in biological tissues essential to understanding their mechanical behaviour.
+\textit{Coupled effects and phenomena, anisotropy, and auxeticity in biosystems:} Many biological tissues display features dependent on direction, making the appropriate representation of anisotropy in biological tissues essential to understanding their mechanical behaviour.
 For instance, the human cornea involves capturing its complex structure and mechanical behaviour for various applications, such as understanding biomechanics, predicting responses to surgical procedures, and designing contact lenses.
 In addition, the modelling of scleral collagen requires the overall tissue architecture, anisotropy, and interactions with other ocular structures.
-The incorporation of experimental data and imaging investigations into computational nonlocal models can improve their accuracy and applicability \cite{mahapatra2006}.
+Incorporating experimental data and imaging investigations into computational nonlocal models can improve their accuracy and applicability \cite{mahapatra2006}.
 Flexoelectricity, piezoelectricity, and auxeticity are coupled effects that can have a major impact on the mechanical and electrical behaviour of materials, particularly in the setting of biosystems \cite{singh2022}.
 Furthermore, the study of piezoelectricity and other coupled effects in biological tissues has gained significant attention due to their potential applications in various biomedical fields \cite{melnik1998, melnik2000a, melnik2000b, melnik2001, melnik2003, melnik2003a}.
-For instance, smart materials can exhibit both ferroelectric and piezoelectric properties (ferroelectric ceramics).
+For instance, smart materials can exhibit ferroelectric and piezoelectric properties (ferroelectric ceramics).
 Additionally, multiferroic materials show the coexistence of ferroelectricity and ferromagnetism, and they have been used for different bio applications \cite{melnik2000f, melnik2004, matus2004, wang2004, melnik2004a, wang2006c, wang2006d, wang2007, wang2007a, mahapatra2007a, wang2007c, xiao2008, wang2009, wang2010, wang2011, he2018, wang2016, he2020, du2020, du2020b, he2020a, wang2017b, wang2015}.